The Future of the Workplace is Remote

 Having a more structured, formal work environment might be great for productivity, but it can also be stifling.

 My designers and developers enjoy the freedom of working from wherever they want.
 The key here, however, is it’s not necessarily whenever.

-We insist on scheduling calls/ video conferences with each of our clients every one to two weeks.
-The designer or developer for each project, including the project manager, are all present for these calls to ensure we’re all on the same page.
+We insist on scheduling calls and video conferences with each of our clients every one to two weeks.
+The designer for each project, and project manager, are all present for these calls to ensure we’re all on the same page.